rgeraldes24/solc/docs/installing-hyperion.rst

 .. warning::

-    BSD builds should work, but are untested by the Solidity team.
+    BSD builds should work, but are untested by the Hyperion team.

 And for Windows: